balasurajp/electricity_value_ecosystem_studio/README.md

 # electricity_value_ecosystem_studio
-A Simulated platform of Electricity Ecosystem for Stakeholders
+A Simulated platform of Electricity Ecosystem for Stakeholders - developed and maintained by Tata Consultancy Services.